How to Measure Your Facebook Ads ROI (With Metrics That Matter to Your Boss and Business)

 A lot of B2B marketers wonder if spending marketing dollars on Facebook is worth it as part of your paid social media strategy.
 You might worry that your super special and totally-unique-to-you ICP isn’t on Facebook—or maybe that you just won’t be able to reach them on the platform.

 I’ve said it before, but it’s worth a reminder.
-There are about 2.89 BILLION people on Facebook.
+There are about 3 billion active people on Facebook.
 I promise you, your ideal customer is there, and you can find them.
 And Facebook offers the advantage of catching these people outside of their typical work hours (score!).

 That said, Facebook ads can, in fact, be a waste of money if you fall prey to these mistakes B2B marketers often make: